 Sciatica is sometimes caused by a herniated disc, however.
 While most people will feel this pain on one side, it is not unheard of to feel pain radiating down the back of both legs.
 You might have wondered if running is good for sciatica.
 Unfortunately, running will only make your sciatica worse until you address the problem causing sciatica with your chiropractor.

 Comprehensive chiropractic care plays a vital role in allowing the disc and muscle tissue to heal as much as possible, put the spine back into the proper position while allowing you to remain as pain-free as possible.

-Each person is different, and here at Better Health Chiropractic clinics, we take all of these things into consideration.
+Each person is different, and here at Better Health Chiropractic clinic, we take all of these things into consideration.
 In addition to chiropractic adjustments, we also employ the Alaska Back Pain Protocol.
 This exclusive treatment combination has helped thousands of people with herniated discs just like yours, get back on their feet again fast.